kshilovskiy/livescrollview/README.md

 Screenshot & Demo Video
 -----------------------

-Click the screenshot to watch demo video
 <a style="float:right" href="http://youtu.be/y-hxAqm3ezo" target="_blank">
   ![Screenshot](https://raw.github.com/kshilovskiy/livescrollview/master/screenshot.png)
 </a>

+Click the screenshot to watch demo video or follow this <a href="http://youtu.be/y-hxAqm3ezo">link</a>

 Usage
 -------------